ukgov-equality-hub/womens-business-council-website/app/members/rachel-higham.md

 ---
 layout: page
 title: Rachel Higham
-role: Chief Digital and Technology Officer
+role: Non-executive director and advisor on digital transformation and resilience
-summary: Rachel Higham is Chief Digital and Technology Officer at Marks & Spencer..
+summary: Rachel Higham is a non-executive director and advisor on digital transformation and resilience
-company: Marks & Spencer
+company:
 includeInBreadcrumbs: true
 tags: member
 image: rachel-higham.jpg